mhmdahmed97/deployment-repo/README.md

 Builds docker images from 2 different code repositories.
   - `github-repo-1`
   - `github-repo-2`

 These repositories could be of any stack.
 We can also add relevant Database containers and make sure that the application containers indefinitely depend on database containers.

 # main.yaml
 This is the CI/CD workflow file and it consists of the following jobs, the jobs also have their steps mentioned.
   - Deploy
     - Code checkout
-    - Code build : `This stage is omitted from the code as there was no application to built`
+    - Code build : `This stage is omitted from the code as there was no application to build`
-    - Code test : `This stage is omitted from the code as there was no application to built`
+    - Code test : `This stage is omitted from the code as there was no application to build`
     - Configure AWS credentials
     - Log in to AWS ECR
     - Build and push App1 image